DataDog/integrations-core/cilium/README.md

 Cilium contains two types of logs: `cilium-agent` and `cilium-operator`.

 #### Available for Agent >6.0
 1. Collecting logs is disabled by default in the Datadog Agent.
-Enable it in your [daemonset configuration][4]:
+Enable it in your [DaemonSet configuration][4]:

     ```
       (...)